-1. This brief memo is imtembed to provide the basis for a conversation on our telecon regarding the CIJE Senior Advisors, formerly the Senior Policy Advisors,
+1. This brief memo is intended to provide the basis for a conversation on our telecon regarding the CIJE Senior Advisors, formerly the Senior Policy Advisors.

-- 2. From time too time, ower time past two and a haliff years, this group has received either "no attention" or "little attention."
-Its reason for existence - as a CIJE entity has been uncertain though it has not been recommended - to the best of my knowledge - that we formally put the Senior Advisors wout of business." - 3.
-Manhership: To review.... the group consists of the professional heads of denominational and other organizations: involved in formal and informal education (e.g., United Synagogue, UAHC, HUC, Reconstructionist, Torah Umesorah, CAJE, Hillel, BBYO, JCCA, JESNA), veteran professionals in the field including some who were Commissioners (e.g., Dubin, Ettenberg, Pfckarsky, Reisman, Schiff, Elkim, Bieler), Federation execs ((e.g., Shrage, Friedman)) et. al. - Activities: To the best of my knowledge the advisors have met no more than twice each year.
+- From time to time, over the past two and a half years, this group has received either "no attention" or "little attention."
+Its reason for existence - as a CIJE entity has been uncertain though it has not been recommended - to the best of my knowledge - that we formally put the Senior Advisors "out of business." - 3.
+Membership: To review the group consists of the professional heads of denominational and other organizations involved in formal and informal education (e.g., United Synagogue, UAHC, HUC, Reconstructionist, Torah Umesorah, CAJE, Hillel, BBYO, JCCA, JESNA), veteran professionals in the field including some who were Commissioners (e.g., Dubin, Ettenberg, Pakarsky, Reisman, Schiff, Elkin, Bieler), Federation execs (e.g., Shrage, Friedman) et. al. - 4.
+Activities: To the best of my knowledge the advisors have met no more than twice each year.
 There has only been one meeting so far this year: actually two if you count the fact that they were invited to the Annual Meeting.
-Members served on the panels that reviewed the proposals for the Lead Communities Project and have participated in some of the activities regarding the involvement of the movements and denominations in the Lead Communities and we anticipated their involvement in aspecta of the Best Practices Project. - At the last meeting of Senior Advisors held in New York, the agenda included a progress report on the Lead Communities Project, a presentation by Ellen and Roberta on Momitoring, Evaluation and Feedback and a presentation by Barry and Carol Ingall on the Best Practices in Supplementary Schools, Staff members and consultants who participated in the presentations and discussions that followed found the comments and suggestions valuable.
+Members served on the panels that reviewed the proposals for the Lead Communities Project and have participated in some of the activities regarding the involvement of the movements and denominations in the Lead Communities and we anticipated their involvement in aspects of the Best Practices Project. - 5.
+At the last meeting of Senior Advisors held in New York, the agenda included a progress report on the Lead Communities Project, a presentation by Ellen and Roberta on Monitoring, Evaluation and Feedback and a presentation by Barry and Carol Ingall on the Best Practices in Supplementary Schools, Staff members and consultants who participated in the presentations and discussions that followed found the comments and suggestions valuable.
 They have informed our thinking about all three of the projects.
-The opportunity to make these presentations to colleagues and to benefit from their reactions and advice is one-significant reason to keep the group active and engaged.
+The opportunity to make these presentations to colleagues and to benefit from their reactions and advice is one significant reason to keep the group active and engaged.